-FMR LLC also stated in Amendment No. 3 that Pyramis Global Advisors, LLC ("PGALLC"), an indirect wholly-owned subsidiary of FMR LLC and an investment adviser registered under the Investment Advisers Act, is the beneficial owner of 90,040 shares of common stock as a result of serving as investment adviser to institutional accounts, non-U.S. mutual funds, or investment companies registered under the Investment Company Act of 1940.
+FMR LLC also stated in Amendment No. 4 that Pyramis Global Advisors, LLC ("PGALLC"), an indirect wholly-owned subsidiary of FMR LLC and an investment adviser registered under the Investment Advisers Act, is the beneficial owner of 90,040 shares of common stock as a result of serving as investment adviser to institutional accounts, non-U.S. mutual funds, or investment companies registered under the Investment Company Act.
 Edward C. Johnson 3d and FMR LLC, through its control of PGALLC, each has sole dispositive power over 90,040 shares and sole power to vote or to direct the voting of 90,040 shares of common stock owned by the institutional accounts or funds advised by PGALLC.

-(7) These securities are owned by various individual and institutional investors for which T. Rowe Price Associates, Inc. ("Price Associates") serves as an investment advisor with power to direct investments and/or sole power to vote the securities.
+(7) These securities are owned by various individual and institutional investors, including T. Rowe Price Small-Cap Value Fund, Inc. which owns 386,500 shares representing 5.4% of the shares outstanding, for which T. Rowe Price Associates, Inc. ("Price Associates") serves as an investment adviser with power to direct investments and/or sole power to vote the securities.
 For the purposes of the reporting requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), Price Associates is deemed to be a beneficial owner of such securities; however, Price Associates expressly disclaims that it is, in fact, the beneficial owner of such securities.
-Such information is derived solely from Amendment No. 4 to Schedule 13G filed by Price Associates and T. Rowe Price Small-Cap Value Fund, Inc. on February 8, 2013, and information provided directly to us by Price Associates.
+Such information is derived solely from Amendment No. 5 to Schedule 13G filed by Price Associates and T. Rowe Price Small-Cap Value Fund, Inc. on February 10, 2014, and information provided directly to the Company by Price Associates.